ibm-cloud-docs/containers/cs_network_planning.md

 As an example, say that you create a private NLB for your app.
 This private NLB can be accessed by:
 * Any pod in that same cluster.
-* Any pod in any cluster in the same {{site.data.keyword.Bluemix_notm}} account.
+* Any pod in any cluster in the same {{site.data.keyword.cloud_notm}} account.
-* If you have [VRF or VLAN spanning](/docs/containers?topic=containers-subnets#basics_segmentation) enabled, any system that is connected to any of the private VLANs in the same {{site.data.keyword.Bluemix_notm}} account.
+* If you have [VRF or VLAN spanning](/docs/containers?topic=containers-subnets#basics_segmentation) enabled, any system that is connected to any of the private VLANs in the same {{site.data.keyword.cloud_notm}} account.
-* If you're not in the {{site.data.keyword.Bluemix_notm}} account but still behind the company firewall, any system through a VPN connection to the subnet that the NLB IP is on
+* If you're not in the {{site.data.keyword.cloud_notm}} account but still behind the company firewall, any system through a VPN connection to the subnet that the NLB IP is on
-* If you're in a different {{site.data.keyword.Bluemix_notm}} account, any system through a VPN connection to the subnet that the NLB IP is on.
+* If you're in a different {{site.data.keyword.cloud_notm}} account, any system through a VPN connection to the subnet that the NLB IP is on.

 To make an app available over a private network only, choose a load balancing deployment pattern based on your cluster's VLAN setup:
 * [Public and private VLAN setup](#private_both_vlans)